manuelz120/hackvent-2020/18/solution.md

 00000030: 6774 611f 321b 9930 6fc7 gta.2..0o.
 ```

 My next step was trying to crack this password using the _John the Ripper_ tool.
-Firstly, we have to convert the `wrapped-passphrase` file to a valid [PASSWD file](./hash.passwd) for _John_, wich can be done using the following command:
+Firstly, we have to convert the `wrapped-passphrase` file to a valid [PASSWD file](./hash.passwd) for _John_, which can be done using the following command:

 ```bash
 ➜  18 git:(main) ✗ /usr/share/john/ecryptfs2john.py ./wrapped-passphrase > hash.passwd
 ```

 Now we can simply import the file in _John_ and start cracking the password.
 As the time during hackvent is quite limited and cracking the password is an expensive operation, we got a couple of hints to speed up the process.
-Firstly, we know that the password has to contain Santas name.
-Moreover, we can guess from the hints that it is not in the popuplar `rockyou.txt` wordlist, but in the [Human Passwords Only](https://crackstation.net/files/crackstation-human-only.txt.gz) list of _CrackStation_.
+Firstly, we know that the password has to contain Santa's name.
+Moreover, we can guess from the hints that it is not in the popular `rockyou.txt` wordlist, but in the [Human Passwords Only](https://crackstation.net/files/crackstation-human-only.txt.gz) list of _CrackStation_.
 I downloaded the password list and filtered out all entries that contain the string `santa`.
 With this wordlist, I was able to crack the hash and obtain the mount password in a couple of seconds: `think-santa-lives-at-north-pole`

 Using this password, I was able to decrypt and mount the volume on my machine (turned out this is not just a 3 minute task).
 Finally, I was able to find the flag in the home directory of santa: